OZEV eligible Solar compatible

 Cord Zero is a 7.4kW smart cord EV charger made for UK homes with single-phase power.
 As part of a wider range of home EV charging solutions, the Cord Zero EV charger works with all EVs that have a Type 2 connector and is fully compatible with all Type 2 electric vehicles and plug-in hybrids, making it versatile for a wide range of models and energy tariffs.

 The essentials are there: app control, scheduling, and standard home charging speeds.
-Cord Zero is one of the most practical cord chargers available; think of it as a practical charge point, not a fancy status symbol.
+Think of it as a practical charge point, not a fancy status symbol.

 Who It Suits Best